andy-preston/compiler-research/README.md

 ## Goals

+This is still very vague.
+I started thinking that I was going to be using STM-32 ARM microcontrollers, but I'm now leaning more towards PIC-32 and MIPS.

-My project will consist of a framework written in Thumb assembly language for the STM32F401 which will also contain some maths-heavy routines written in a high level language.
+My project will consist of a framework written in assembly language which will also contain some maths-heavy routines written in a high level language.

-Based on personal preference, I'd have liked the high level language in question to be Pascal (I always preferred Algol style syntax to BCPL style syntax) but I'm also considering C as a good-old standby that covers all the bases and Rust because I should be thinking about moving with the times.
+Originally I was basing my choices on personal preference, I'd have liked the high level language in question to be Pascal (I always preferred Algol style syntax to BCPL style syntax).
+I was also thinking that C could be a "good old fashioned" standby.

+But I'm now thinking that the most useful thing from an educational angle whould be to just use Rust, get used to the horrible C/C++ derived syntax, and start using a 21st Century language.

 ## Results

-### Free Pascal
+### Free Pascal / ARM

 Although this has the most points for "it will make me happy", currently I am unable to get this to produce instructions for the single precision FPU that comes with the STM32F401's Cortex-M4 core.

-### GCC
+### GCC / ARM

 My test code seems to be producing FPU instructions which is a good start.
 Although there does also seem to be a lot of boilerplate in there to support